Tips and tricks Best practice guides, FAQ & more

 For this reason, it is important to select an automation tool that will make it easy for you to keep a clear overview of your testing suite, and allow you to adjust and maintain it without requiring you to rewrite or change code.
 With a no-code automation tool, this becomes possible and helps keep maintenance burdens low.

 Read on in our next blog post on this topic to learn more about how to choose the right test automation tool for regression testing: Regression testing tool evaluation: A checklist.
-You can also download our whitepaper: How to do Regression Testing in Agile Teams to learn everything you need to know about regression testing in agile teams.
+You can also download the checklist.